“Let no one deceive himself. If anyone among you seems to be wise in this age, let him become a fool that he may become wise.”

 The word “seems” carries the idea of thinks.
 It is not how we appear to others but how we appear to ourselves that is in question.

 let him become a fool that he may become wise.

-If the Corinthian church continued to follow the natural wisdom of men rather than divine wisdom of revelation, then they needed to reorient their thinking to becoming a “fool” so that they might find divine wisdom.
+If the Corinthian church continued to follow the natural wisdom of men rather than the divine wisdom of revelation, then they needed to reorient their thinking to become a “fool” so that they might find divine wisdom.
 Humility toward God’s Word is always the starting point of spirituality.

 Spirituality requires realism in the Word of God.